Boeing launches 787-10 with $30 billion of orders

-PARIS Boeing (BA.N) launched the 787-10 version of its flagship Dreamliner aircraft at the Paris Airshow on Tuesday with 102 provisional orders worth nearly $30 billion at list prices.
+PARIS Boeing (BA.N) launched the 787-10 version of its flagship Dreamliner aircraft at the Paris Airshow on Tuesday with 102 firm orders worth nearly $30 billion (19.16 billion pounds) at list prices.

 The news came after rival Airbus EAD.PA clinched an $11.5 billion order from UK budget airline easyJet (EZJ.L) for 135 A320neos, including 35 current-generation planes and 100 next-generation versions, with options for a further 100 aircraft.